 “Okay, I guess.
 I really didn’t have much of a part in what went down.
 How about you?”

 “Well, I tried to downplay my part.
 Remember I didn’t have the vid to show my folks, so I had to tell them what happened instead of showing them.
 After I finished we started dinner and your dad phoned my dad, so my dad got an earful about what happened.
 Your dad called me a hero, and said that I took down those three guys.
-Now we’re coming over to your house tomorrow after dinner to watch the video, and Dad's lawyer might come along to see the vid.
+Now we’re coming over to your house tomorrow after dinner to watch the video, and my dad's lawyer might come along to see the vid.
 I’m not sure what reaction my mom and my dad will have when they see what happened.
 Hell, I’m not even positive what happened because it all went down so fast.”

 “How about I send you the vid?
 I just helped Jen back it up from her smartphone to her PC.
 I’ll ask her to email it to you.”